 Only 14% of legal firms’ senior management teams have participated in crisis management training in the previous 12 months (source: PwC).
 Many management teams, partly through financial constraints and the current skill shortage of contractors with advanced cybersecurity skills, put too much responsibility on their IT teams without providing them with the budget or the personnel they need to do the job effectively.

-All culture and operational changes are difficult to device, enact, and enforce – check out my colleague Ian Bernhardt’s advice and thoughts on the subject in this article on our site.
+All culture and operational changes are difficult to devise, enact, and enforce – check out my colleague Ian Bernhardt’s advice and thoughts on the subject in this article on our site.

 A culture of password security